ietf-wg-cellar/matroska-specification/subtitles.md

 #### Cue Block 1

-The following XML depicts the nested elements of a `BlockGroup` element with of the first WebVTT cue block.
+The following XML depicts the nested elements of a `BlockGroup` element with of the first `WebVTT cue block`.
 The cue block timings are turned into Matroska timestamps.
 The last line feed character (U+0x000a) is stripped.

-The `BlockAddition` content starts with one empty line as there's no WebVTT cue settings list:
+The `BlockAddition` content starts with one empty line as there's no `WebVTT cue settings list`:

 ```xml
 <BlockGroup>